Academic Information and Resources

 University Libraries

-The James E. Morrow Library, situated between Smith Hall and the Science Building, houses Special Collections, and shelving for over 500,000 volumes.
+The James E. Morrow Library, situated between Smith Hall and the Science Building, houses Special Collections and shelving for over 300,000 volumes in the Morrow Stacks.
 Special Collections features the University archives, West Virginia Collection of state and regional materials, and the distinctive Hoffman and Blake collections.

 Currently, the Library staff provide support for a multi-campus copyright education program designed to keep faculty apprised of appropriate use of copyrighted materials provided in a variety of formats in both face-to-face and online courses.
 Members of the team provide copyright workshops each semester and stay abreast of national shifts in copyright interpretation, field questions from the university community, make referrals to University Counsel when appropriate, and provide support for university policies that ensure compliance with Title 17 of the US Code and the TEACH Act.